The Difference Between Teaching Elementary and High School Students

 Kids will be kids, and that’s a fact.
-Kids of any age are likely to be tiring, distracting, vexing, and troublesome.
+Teaching kids at the elementary or high school level is a challenge.
 That doesn’t mean, however, that you won’t find a teaching career to be the most fulfilling one you could possibly imagine.

 One of the best ways to keep the job exciting (and keep you sane) is to make sure you’re teaching the right age group.
 The need for teachers at both elementary and high school levels are roughly the same: 51 percent are in elementary, while 49 percent teach at the secondary level, according to the National Center for Education Statistics.